 - Begin by minimizing the number of printing machines in your company.
 This strategy helped to reduce printer paper usage once again.

-- Begin automating your document-centric operations, such as leave requests, document approval, and so on.
+- Begin automating your document workflows, such as leave requests, document approval, and so on.

 - Consider using a digital signature instead of a traditional wet signature.